 “It seems like everything this year was 3-dimensional — except for the characters in The Tourist,” Gervais said.
 “I haven’t even seen ‘The Tourist’ — who has?”

 The joke that seemed to get the most boos from the audience was when Gervais referred to Jim Carrey and Ewan McGregor‘s performances in ‘I Love You, Phillip Morris’ as “two heterosexual actors pretending to be gay.
 So, the complete opposite of some famous Scientologists, then.”
 The not-so-subtle dig at Tom Cruise and John Travolta (we can presume) was met with boos and groans

 Gervais even took a dig at Robert Downey Jr.‘s legal and substance abuse troubles. but instead of fighting fire with fire Robert took the humble route.
 “Aside from the fact that it’s been hugely mean-spirited with mildly sinister undertones, I’d say the vibe of the show’s pretty good so far, wouldn’t you?”
 Downey Jr. asked.

 “Ricky blew it big time.
 It’s one thing to make fun of celebrities but it’s another to make them totally uncomfortable,” an insider told PopEater.
 “People in that room were furious but had to sit and smile because the camera’s were on them.
 It really says something when several people who attended said they would have felt safer with Kathy Griffin hosting.”

 I guess this time around Ricky can’t blame it on the ALLLL-Co-hol

 Posted on January 18, 2011, in ENTERTAINMENT NEWS and tagged charlie sheen, Ewan McGregor, Golden Globe Award, Hollywood Foreign Press Association, Jim Carrey, Kathy Griffin, Ricky Gervais, robert downey jr..
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.